iraiosub/riboseq-flow/README.md

     - `*.Aligned.toTranscriptome.out.bam` contains read alignments to the transcriptome in BAM format
     - `*.Log.final.out` is the STAR log output file
 - `deduplicated` contains files resulting after deduplication based on genomic or transcriptomic location and UMIs:
-    - `*.dedup.sorted.bam` contains the UMI deduplicated alignments to the genome in BAM format
+    - `*.genome.dedup.sorted.bam` contains the UMI deduplicated alignments to the genome in BAM format
-    - `*.dedup.bed.gz` contains the the UMI deduplicated alignments to the genome in BED format
+    - `*.genome.dedup.bed.gz` contains the the UMI deduplicated alignments to the genome in BED format
-    - `*.dedup.sorted.bam` contains the UMI deduplicated alignments to the transcriptome in BAM format
+    - `*.transcriptome.dedup.sorted.bam` contains the UMI deduplicated alignments to the transcriptome in BAM format
-    - `*.dedup.bed.gz` contains the the UMI deduplicated alignments to the transcriptomie in BED format
+    - `*.transcriptome.dedup.bed.gz` contains the the UMI deduplicated alignments to the transcriptomie in BED format
 - `mapping_length_analysis` contains csv files with number of raw and mapped reads by length:
     - `*.after_premap.csv`
     - `*.before_dedup.csv`